imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 </p>

 ## Building The Thing
-I am ambitious to build my own portfolio from scratch.
+I am learning my ropes on web development.
+So I went on to build my portfolio from scratch.
 I find it the best way to learn is by doing it — keep practicing even if it means pulling your hair out.
 I built my portfolio using the static-site generator, [Middleman](https://middlemanapp.com/).
 Hosted via GitHub Pages.
 I won’t go too much into detail of how I built it, but you can [view my repository here](https://github.com/imfelix/imfelix.github.io/tree/source).

 Apart from the technology side of things.
 There are some considerations I’d like to go through.

 ### Performance
 Data is expensive.
-I wanted to keep my portfolio site as small as possible so users won’t waste data on my portfolio.
+I wanted to keep my portfolio site as small as possible so users won’t waste data on it.
 There are a couple steps that I took to keep the site small.
 [Functional](//www.jon.gold/2015/07/functional-css/) approach towards styling my portfolio is one of them.
 The idea of immutable classes and reusing them for everything is amazing.
 No more custom classes.
-That means less lines in CSS.
+Less lines in CSS.

 Apart from that, I went about inlining my styles into the `<head>` to eliminate the need of HTTP request for my stylesheets.
-The takeaway here is to have inline styles within the `<head>` and maybe a larger file size but we are talking bytes here.
+The tradeoff here is to have inline styles within the `<head>`.
 Ultimately, I think it is worth it.

 ### Reading Experience
 I placed heavy emphasis on the reading experience of my portfolio.
 Since the core my content.
 I find it silly not to provide a good reading experience for my users.
 The elements I have thought-out include: